Compare any two graphics cards:

 Intro

 The GeForce GTX 750 makes use of a 28 nm design. nVidia has clocked the core frequency at 1020 MHz.
-The GDDR5 memory works at a frequency of 1250 MHz on this particular card.
-It features 512 SPUs as well as 32 Texture Address Units and 16 Rasterization Operator Units.
+The GDDR5 memory is set to run at a speed of 1250 MHz on this card.
+It features 512 SPUs along with 32 Texture Address Units and 16 Rasterization Operator Units.

 Display Graphs